 I became credentialed as a Registered Dietitian in 2013 and have had a variety of professional experiences that include clinical dietetics in a hospital setting, outpatient nutrition counseling, and eating disorders treatment at the partial hospitalization and intensive outpatient levels of care.
-All of these experiences inform my current nutrition practice, and I continue to learn daily from the wisdom of the clients I work with.
 I have received advanced training in evidence based counseling techniques, which allows me to utilize a more therapeutically oriented treatment style.
-My training with the Embodied Recovery Institute (https://embodiedrecovery.org/) brings a lens of understanding that the body itself has a language we can learn to hear and interpret, and much of my current work is oriented around learning to communicate directly with the body to facilitate healing.
+My training with the Embodied Recovery Institute brings a lens of understanding that the body itself has a language we can learn to hear and interpret, and much of my current work is oriented around learning to communicate directly with the body to facilitate healing.
 I am level 2 certified in the Embodied Recovery paradigm.

 I offer a client-centered, collaborative approach to nutrition counseling.
 I am not the expert on your body with all of the answers; all bodies are unique and each client has an individualized set of needs.
 I believe in taking a “wide lens” approach – which means not only looking at what you are eating, but also your relationship to food and body within the greater context of your life.
-My work is trauma-informed, meaning I bring an understanding of how nervous system functioning impacts our ability to engage in attuned, embodied eating.
+My work is trauma-informed, meaning I center the importance of the therapeutic relationship and believe that healing is found through the experience of safety.
 My hope is that healing your relationship with food and nourishing your body will translate into an increased capacity to live your life to its most vibrant fullest.